1992 American League Championship Series

-The 1992 American League Championship Series was played between the Toronto Blue Jays and the Oakland Athletics from October 7 to 14, 1992.
+The 1992 American League Championship Series was a semifinal series in Major League Baseball's 1992 postseason played between the Toronto Blue Jays and the Oakland Athletics from October 7 to 14, 1992.
 The Blue Jays won the series four games to two to advance to their first World Series, and became the first team outside the United States to win a pennant.
 The series was a rematch of the 1989 ALCS, which Oakland won in five games.

 Blue Jays second baseman Roberto Alomar was named Most Valuable Player of the series.
 In six games, Alomar rapped 11 hits in 26 at bats for a .423 batting average, including a double and two home runs.

 The Blue Jays would go on to defeat the Atlanta Braves in the World Series in six games to win their first World Series championship in franchise history.

 Background

 Oakland finished the 1992 season with a 96–66 record (.593), clinching their fourth American League West title in five years by six games over the Minnesota Twins.
 The Blue Jays also finished 1992 with a 96–66 mark, claiming their second straight American League East championship by four games over the Milwaukee Brewers.

 The Athletics clinched the West division on September 28.
 Although they were not playing that day, the Twins' 9–4 loss to the Chicago White Sox at home eliminated Minnesota from contention and gave the A's the crown.
 The race for the East division went down to the final weekend of the season, with the Brewers leapfrogging the Baltimore Orioles for second place in mid-September.
 However, Toronto pulled out a 3–1 defeat of the Detroit Tigers on October 3 to secure the division title.

 The teams had split their season series at six wins each.
 1992 ALCS was the first postseason series since the 1958 World Series to feature two teams with identical regular season records.
 Under the postseason format in effect since 1985, in cases where the division champions had identical records the determination of home field advantage reverted to the method used from 1969 through 1984.
 As a result, Toronto was awarded home field advantage as under that format the Eastern champion had home field advantage in even-numbered years.